arunsaseendran/Malayalam-Sign-Language-Alphabet-Recognition-System/Model_creation_and_training/README.md

-# Gesture Recognition Project (Malayalam ISL)

-This project is focused on **gesture recognition for Malayalam Indian Sign Language (ISL)**.
-It allows creating gesture datasets, training machine learning models, and recognizing gestures using trained models.
+# This Part Contains Gesture Capturing and Model Creation
 ---

-## 📂 Project Structure
+##  Project Structure

 - **`capture_gestures.py`**
   Used to create gesture samples.
 Captured gestures are saved into the folder **`malayalam_isl_images/`** and stored as features in a CSV file.